-Segura 2 HRs, Nola sharp, Phillies beat Mets, win 4th in row
+Segura, Nola lead surging Phils past Mets, tighten NL East

 Ian Kennedy threw a perfect ninth to earn his 24th save.

 Carrasco allowed two runs on five hits and two walks with five strikeouts in six innings.
+He likely would have pitched the seventh but fouled a pitch off his thumb while batting in the fifth.

+“I couldn’t hold the ball,” Carrasco said.
+“That’s why they took me out.”

 IF AT FIRST …